researchstudio-sat/webofneeds/webofneeds/won-docker/README.md

 * **owner:** https://${deploy_host}:8082/owner
 * **wonnode:** https://${deploy_host}/won

 **NOTE**: If you change the `${deploy_host}` in the script you must either provide a different directory for the certificates or delete the certificates beforehand, otherwise the creation of elements will not be possible due to faulty certificates.
+Also delete the postgres docker container to wipe all preexisting data it is not valid for different certificates anymore.

 **NOTE**: for deployment on a Windows server basically the same steps as described for Linux apply expect that there is no script available for Windows at the moment.
 But the docker commands in the scripts can be executed in the same way